-The AFS-USA Study Abroad Advisory group’s overall objective is to provide recommendations and develop practices that will strengthen the relationship between staff and volunteers who are working toward the mutual goal of recruiting applicants for, and preparing applicants for, a study abroad experience with AFS-USA.
+The AFS-USA Study Abroad Advisory group’s overall objective is to collaborate with and strengthen relationships between staff and volunteers who are working toward the mutual goal of recruiting applicants for, and preparing applicants for, study abroad experiences with AFS-USA.

 In addition, the Study Abroad Advisory Group (SAAG) is also committed to finding new and effective ways to engage returnees across the network and improve the experience of the volunteers engaged in Study Abroad recruitment and retention.